-One of the top places to visit in India, the golden stretch of arid landscape of Thar desert in Jaisalmer has always lured and enticed travelers from around the world.
+One of the top places to visit in India, the golden stretch of arid landscape of Thar desert in golden city of Jaisalmer has always lured and enticed travelers from around the world.
 But the most fascinating and compelling thing in this part of India is its culture and heritage which infuses life and color into this barren land of desert.
 The Sam sand dunes around 40 km from the main city of Jaisalmer has several desert camps set up in the midst of desert with safari tours and folk performances which make for an authentic desert life experience.
 The Sam Sand Dunes are one of the top tourist places in Rajasthan.

 For our first day in Jaisalmer, we had our booking done in Chokhi Dhani one of the best hotels in Jaisalmer which made it easier for us to explore the golden city of Jaisalmer.
 Chokhi Dhani hotel offers its guest with luxury rooms and suites well equipped with services and facilities.
 Chokhi Dhani Desert camps of Jaisalmer provides its guests with an authentic desert experience in luxury and comfort of its tents.